kjhall01/kjhall01.github.io/_posts/2018-03-24-Codesigning-GDB.md

 ---
 layout: post
-title: "Code Signing GNU GDB on Mac"
+title: "Code Signing GNU GDB on Mac for Debugging C++"
 excerpt: "A small issue with using GNU GDB on Mac"
-tags: [debugging]
+tags: [C++]
 comments: true
 last_modified_at: 2018-03-24T20:00:00
 ---

 ## Purpose

-Debugging on a Mac machine is definitely not the most pleasant thing to do.
+Debugging C++ code on a Mac machine is definitely not the most pleasant thing to do.
 I decided to keep a cumulative note here for my experience of code signing [gdb](https://www.gnu.org/software/gdb/) on my Mac machine as tools are constantly changing.
 And actually it is always hard to find the right suggestion for a specific issue.
 This would be helpful if you are using a Mac, GDB as your debugger, and some kind of IDE like [NetBeans](https://netbeans.org).

 Specifically, my configuration is as follow: